Impact Experiences: The Exciting Addition to Travel

 What is ‘Impact Experience’, you ask?
 Think about the exact opposite of the 19th-century traveling style we’ve all grown very accustomed to (with the help of the industry power players) and the ‘classic’ tourist: experiencing the very programmed and touristic aspects of cultures and nature from a distance.
 Possibly taking steps off the beaten path, but realizing these too have been discovered and altered by travelers before us.

 Travelers worldwide are working tirelessly to change the alienated position coupled with travel, and techies like AirBnB or Kind Traveler are helping to welcome this exciting change.
 Such platforms are facilitating a worldwide community of like-minded individuals interested in a different travel experience.
 This shift requires us, the travelers, to shift into a position quite unfamiliar and to take into account the ways in which we influence and impact each place we choose to visit.
-Most importantly, it shines a very bright light on making sure all impact throughout our travels is positive.
+Most importantly, it shines a very bright light on our social responsibility, and on making sure all impact throughout our travels is positive.
 Gladly, the travel industry’s playing field is rapidly filling up with companies interested in helping us change our travel habits and shift towards a positive- impact-experience-filled world.